Gatorade punished for dissing water

 The presentation says that "teen athletes often chose to drink water during practice because they thought it provided the proper hydration they needed, so we came up with an entertaining and competitive way to reinforce to teens that consuming Gatorade would help them perform better on the field and that water was the enemy of performance."
 The presentation has since been removed from the award site but was archived elsewhere.

-The game got a serious push from sports celebrities like boxer Mike Tyson, who tweeted about it, challenging others to beat his score.

-Singer Justin Bieber also talked about it in an interview.
+The presentation also outlined various celebrity endorsements from the likes of former boxer Mike Tyson and pop singer Justin Bieber.
 About 73% of players came from the company's target demographic of 13 to 24 years old, according to the presentation.

 "And more importantly," it said, "with 820 million brand impressions, it drove home the idea that Gatorade is better than water."